luyadev/luya.io/docs/guide/app/assets.md

 ### Using the Asset

-To use an asset bundle, register it with a view by calling the `yii\web\AssetBundle::register()` method.
+To use an asset bundle, register it with a view by calling the <class name="yii\web\AssetBundle" method="register" /> method.
 E. g. in a view template you can register an asset bundle like the following:

 ```php
 use app\assets\AppAsset;